danielclickh/marketing-website-preview/src/engineering-resources-data/llm-observability.md

 The need for real-time insights adds another layer of complexity.
 Traditional approaches like materializing statistics ahead of time often prove insufficient, as they limit the ability to perform flexible, ad-hoc analysis of observability data.
 Teams need solutions that can provide real-time insights while maintaining performance and reliability.

-## ClickHouse for LLM observability
+## Can I use ClickHouse for LLM observability?

 Choosing the right database becomes crucial as organizations scale their LLM applications and their observability needs grow.
 The unique characteristics of LLM observability data - from high-volume trace ingestion to complex analytical queries - create specific requirements for the underlying storage system.